 “Alcohol and tobacco use contributed 89% of the 277,060 hospital admissions and 76% of the 751,356 years of life lost due to substance use in 2017.
 Policies around alcohol in particular have been relaxed during the COVID-19 pandemic with evidence of increased consumption.”

 – Dr. Tim Stockwell, of the Canadian Institute for Substance Use Research

-At this event we will discuss alcohol use trends over time, and the effects of alcohol use in BC communities, including insight into the socially sanctioned and promoted use of alcohol; the weaving of alcohol into everyday life; and the rise of managed alcohol programs as intervention to reduce harms related to high risk drinking, severe alcohol dependence, homelessness and poverty.
+At this event we discussed alcohol use trends over time, and the effects of alcohol use in BC communities, including insight into the socially sanctioned and promoted use of alcohol; the weaving of alcohol into everyday life; and the rise of managed alcohol programs as intervention to reduce harms related to high risk drinking, severe alcohol dependence, homelessness and poverty.

-9:30 – 10:30 Alcohol in Community: Cost and Impact overview Dr. Adam Sherk, CISUR
+Session 1: Alcohol in Community: Cost and Impact overview Dr. Adam Sherk, CISUR

-11:00 – 12:15 Managed Alcohol Programs (MAPs) discussion Dr. Bernie Pauly, CISUR
+Session 2: Managed Alcohol Programs (MAPs) discussion Dr. Bernie Pauly, CISUR

 - Michelle W – PHS, Drinkers Lounge and Community MAP

 - Dr. Kiffer Card, CISUR/ Community Based Research Centre (CBRC)

 Harm Reduction Strategies for Alcohol Use, Here to Help